 DAMN GOOD BBQ

 I could swear that at some points during the duration of the trip the smell of BBQ could be smelled seeping out of the sewers.
-Needless to say…still worth it!
+Needless to say, still worth it and a bucketlist thing to do in Austin Texas.
 It was so superb that my friend brought the Franklin BBQ cookbook for her father, a BBQ fanatic, who had to then immediately start working his way through each savory recipe.

 Visit the State Capital Building